explainers-by-googlers/cross-origin-storage/README.md

   },
 ];

-// This may trigger a permission prompt.
-For example:
-// example.com wants to check if your browser already has files the site needs,
-// possibly saved from another site.
-If found, it will use the files without
-// changing them.
-// [Allow while visiting the site] [Allow this time] [Never allow] try {
+try {
   const handles = await navigator.crossOriginStorage.requestFileHandles(hashes);
   // The files exist in COS.
   for (const handle of handles) {
     const fileBlob = await handle.getFile();
-    // Return the file as a Blob.
+    // Do something with the blob.
     console.log('Retrieved file', fileBlob);
   }
 } catch (err) {
   if (err.name === 'NotFoundError') {
     // Load the files from the network. const fileBlobs = await loadFilesFromNetwork();
-    // Return the files as a Blob. console.log(fileBlobs);
+    // Do something with the blobs.
+    console.log('Obtained files from network', fileBlobs);
     return;
   }
-  // 'NotAllowedError', the user didn't grant access to the files. console.log('The user did not grant access to the files.');
+  // 'NotAllowedError', the user agent did not grant access to the files. console.log('The user agent did not grant access to the files.');
 }
 ```

 #### Storing and retrieving a file across unrelated sites

-To illustrate the capabilities of the COS API, consider the following example where two unrelated sites want to interact with the same large language model.
-The first site stores the model in COS, while the second site retrieves it.
+To illustrate the capabilities of the COS API, consider the following example where two unrelated sites want to interact with the same common large language model.
+The first site stores the model in COS and makes it globally available, while the second site retrieves it.

 ##### Site A: Storing a large language model